Narrowband searches for continuous gravitational waves from known pulsars in the first two parts of the fourth LIGO--Virgo--KAGRA observing run: Introduction

-However, CW signals are expected to be extremely weak and much weaker than the transient signals detected so far by the LIGO--Virgo--KAGRA (LVK) Collaboration (see~\citet{2025arXiv250818082T} for the latest catalogue of GW detections, and \citet{2015CQGra..32g4001L,2015CQGra..32b4001A,KAGRA:2020tym} for more information on LVK detectors).
+However, CW signals are expected to be extremely weak and much weaker than the transient signals detected so far by the LIGO--Virgo--KAGRA (LVK) Collaboration (see~\citet{2025arXiv250818082T} for the latest catalog of GW detections, and \citet{2015CQGra..32g4001L,2015CQGra..32b4001A,KAGRA:2020tym} for more information on LVK detectors).
 This low amplitude necessitates long observation times and sensitive data analysis techniques capable of extracting faint, long-duration signals from detector noise.
 Searches for CWs must also account for intrinsic decrease in the NS’s spin frequency (the so-called spin-down), and the Doppler modulation caused by Earth’s motion and by the orbital motion for sources in binary systems.

-To address these challenges, different types of CW search strategies have been developed \citep{2023LRR....26....3R, WETTE2023102880}, each optimised for different assumptions about the signal and the level of prior information available about the source.
+To address these challenges, different types of CW search strategies have been developed \citep{2023LRR....26....3R, WETTE2023102880}, each optimized for different assumptions about the signal and the level of prior information available about the source.
 Known pulsars for which we have accurate measurements of their sky positions and rotation parameters from electromagnetic (EM) observations can be targeted using fully coherent searches.
-The most sensitive CW searches assume that the GW phase evolution is locked to the EM phase evolution and remains consistent throughout the entire observation time.
+The most sensitive CW searches assume that the GW phase evolution is locked to the EM phase evolution and remains consistent throughout the entire observation time, performing fully coherent analyses with a single frequency evolution template per target.